cnjohnniekwok/mongo-grafana-proxy-docker-image/README.md

 # mongo-grafana_proxy
 Mongo proxy for grafana MongoDB datasource.
-This is a docker image for stand alone mongo proxy server that runs along with [grafana-mongods](https://hub.docker.com/repository/docker/cnjohnniekwok/grafana-mongods).
+This is a docker image for stand alone mongo proxy server that runs along with grafana-mongods ([DockerHub](https://hub.docker.com/repository/docker/cnjohnniekwok/grafana-mongods) | [GitHub](https://github.com/cnjohnniekwok/grafana-mongods)).

 This mongo-grafna_proxy is mondified to allow multiple database access from using a single MongoDB data source.